Speech · Vision · Voice — live today, pay-per-use

 The audio and vision APIs that agents reach for.

-Whisper and Qwen3-ASR for speech-to-text, GLM-OCR and Mistral OCR for document vision, and four TTS engines led by Chatterbox and Qwen3-TTS — both with zero-shot voice cloning, both beating ElevenLabs on blind tests and fidelity benchmarks.
+Whisper and Qwen3-ASR for speech-to-text; GLM-OCR, dots.ocr, and olmOCR-2 for document vision (with native Nepali / Devanagari support); and four TTS engines led by Chatterbox and Qwen3-TTS — both with zero-shot voice cloning, Chatterbox preferred over ElevenLabs in published blind tests.
 All OpenAI-compatible endpoints, all hosted next to our LLM inference, all priced near the open-router market.

 Why this exists